pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Trawler**
   - These spawn globally in all biomes.
 If two or more Trawlers from the WaveSpawner are on the map, Trawlers from the WaveSpawner will stop spawning in.
 - **Oppressor**
   - These move at x2 speed.
 If 2 or more Oppressors are present on the map, no more Oppressors will spawn in.
 During the Uplink/Fuel Cells/Black Box, if 1 or more Oppressors are present on the map, no more Oppressors will spawn in.
-These cannot spawn within 20 m of a player.
 - **Stalker (Beta Stalkers)**
   - These are replaced with their Beta version.
 Set your Effects in the in-game options to High to see them while they are cloaked.
 - **Rockpox Breeder**